CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 ## Search for a Specific Configuration

 To search for a specific portion of the NVUE configuration, run the `nv config find <search string>` command.
 The search shows all items above and below the search string.
-For example, to search the entire NVUE object model configuration for any mention of `ptm`:
+For example, to search the entire NVUE object model configuration for any mention of `bond1`:

 ```
 cumulus@switch:~$ nv config find bond1